-EDUC 321.
-Early Childhood Math Methods.
+EDUC 321 Elementary Math Methods.
 4 credits.

-This course is designed for education majors seeking licensure in early childhood and/or intervention specialist.
-Teacher candidates will examine the principles, standards, methods, and materials used to help young learners develop an understanding of mathematics in the early childhood classroom.
-Cognitively guided instruction of young learners will be used to consider children's invented strategies to problem solving across mathematical topics.
+This course is designed for education majors seeking licensure in elementary education and/or intervention specialist.
+Teacher candidates will examine the principles, standards, methods, and materials used to help young learners develop an understanding of mathematics in the elementary classroom.
+Candidates will learn to deliver a cohesive sequence of lessons based on assessments, establish classroom norms, and foster student motivation.
 A minimum of 20 field experience hours is required.
 Prerequisite: Admission to the Teacher Education Program.
 Every Semester.

-EDUC 323.
-Early Childhood Language Art Methods.
+EDUC 323 Elementary Language Arts Methods.
 4 credits.

-This course introduces students to children's reading and writing development in the early childhood classroom.
-Students will learn how to integrate instruction in reading, writing and other language arts.
-Students will learn how to develop an integrated curriculum unit of study which is developmentally appropriate for elementary school students.
+This course includes an in-depth exploration of the reading process, emphasizing the reciprocal nature of reading and writing.
+Students will understand each component of the reading process, including print concepts and phonics, but with a heavy emphasis on vocabulary, fluency, and comprehension.
+Students will learn how to provide explicit and integrated language arts instruction in an elementary classroom and will develop a unit of study which is developmentally appropriate for elementary school students.
 A minimum of 20 field experience hours is required.
+May be writing intensive.
 Prerequisite: Admission to the Teacher Education Program.
 Every Semester.
-May be writing intensive.

-EDUC 328.
-Early Childhood Science Methods.
-2 credits.
+EDUC 325.
+Elementary Science Content and Methods.
+4 credits.